sym823808458/Surfacia/README.md

 ## **Surfacia**
 **SURF Atomic Chemical Interaction Analyzer - Surfacia**

+**Surfacia** (Surface Atomic Chemical Interaction Analyzer) is a powerful tool that automates the workflow for analyzing surface atomic chemical interactions and generating interpretable descriptors, focusing on properties that are directly relevant to chemists.
+It extracts molecular descriptors related to electrostatic potential (ESP) and electron interaction properties, such as averaged local ionization energy (ALIE) and local electron attachment energy (LEAE).
+These descriptors are particularly useful for quantifying electron-withdrawing effects and steric hindrance, which are key factors in understanding molecular behavior in chemical interactions.

-**Surfacia** (Surface Atomic Chemical Interaction Analyzer) is a comprehensive toolset designed to automate the workflow for analyzing surface atomic chemical interactions.
-It integrates molecular structure generation, quantum chemical computations, feature extraction, and machine learning analysis, providing a streamlined solution for surface chemistry research.
+By leveraging these surface properties, Surfacia provides a chemically interpretable framework for quantitative structure-property relationships (QSPR).
+The integration of molecular structure generation, quantum chemical computations, feature extraction, and machine learning analysis within Surfacia offers a comprehensive and streamlined solution for interpretable machine learning in chemistry research.

 ### **Features**
 - **3D Structure Generation**: Converts SMILES strings to 3D molecular structures (XYZ format).